-Once your doctor confirms a diagnosis of gastric cancer, you will begin treatment immediately.
-Your specific course of treatment will depend on the severity and location of the tumor, your general health and personal preferences.
+Once your doctor confirms a diagnosis of gastric cancer, your treatment will begin immediately.
+The specific course of treatment will depend on the tumor’s location and stage, your current and past health conditions and your personal preferences.

 Treatment Approaches for Gastric Cancer